NRB Bearing

-NRB is a multinational needle and cylindrical roller bearings manufacturer, headquartered in Mumbai.
+NRB is an Indian multinational needle and cylindrical roller bearings manufacturer, headquartered in Mumbai.

 History

 NRB was incorporated in 1965 as an Indo-French venture with Nadella and pioneered the production of needle roller bearings in India.
 Its eight manufacturing facilities in India and Thailand produce needle roller bearings, cylindrical roller bearings, tapered roller bearings, special ball bearings, thrust bearings and other anti friction solutions such as planetary shafts and pins.

 The company set up an engineering and design centre at its manufacturing unit in Thane in 2000.
 Today the facility has testing, validation and benchmarking capabilities.